 I was raised attending public schools.
-I currently have 2 children in public schools and 1 child entering the public school system next year.
+I currently have 3 children in public schools.

 As a working parent, I understand the value, and sheer necessity, of a high quality public school system in America.
 Many working parents simply do not have the time to educate their children on their own.
 Those children should not be left behind.
 Every child in America deserves the opportunity to compete.
 That opportunity starts with a solid education.